Music plays a vital role within worship at the Abbey.

 How do you get in?

 All we look for when we audition is a quick ear, a bright eye, the beginnings of a musical voice and a reasonable reading ability.
 We can do the rest!
-No training is necessary, though having started to learn an instrument can be an advantage as it helps a boy to read music and listen.
+No training is necessary, though having started to learn an instrument can be an advantage as it helps a child to read music and listen.

-The alto, tenor and bass sections of the Abbey Choir are made up of singers based in and around Sherborne, together with two Sherborne School Choral Scholars who sing in the choir for a year, usually between leaving school and going to university.
+The alto, tenor and bass sections of the Abbey Choir are made up of singers based in and around Sherborne, together with Sherborne School Choral Scholars who sing in the choir for a year, usually between leaving school and going to university.

 Sherborne Abbey choir gown